-SECTION 17.
-Section one hundred twenty-nine B of chapter one hundred and forty of the General Laws is hereby amended by deleting the section in its entirety and replacing it with the following:-
+SECTION 15.
+Chapter 140 of the General Laws is hereby amended by striking out Section 129B, in its entirety, and inserting in place thereof the following section:-

 Section 129B.
 Except as exempted or provided by law, no person shall carry on his person on any public way a loaded rifle or shotgun having cartridges or shells in either an attached magazine or chamber thereof.
-For purposes of this section, "loaded shotgun or loaded rifle" shall mean any shotgun or rifle having ammunition in either an attached magazine or chamber thereof, such ammunition including a live cartridge, primer (igniter), bullet or propellant powder designed for use in any firearm and, in the case of a muzzle loading or black powder shotgun or rifle, containing powder in the flash pan, a percussion cap and shot or ball; but the term "loaded shotgun or loaded rifle" shall not include a shotgun or rifle loaded with a blank cartridge, which contains no projectile within such blank or within the bore or chamber of such shotgun or rifle.
+For purposes of this section, "loaded shotgun or loaded rifle" shall mean any shotgun or rifle having ammunition in either an attached magazine or chamber thereof, such ammunition designed for use in any firearm and, in the case of a muzzle loading or black powder shotgun or rifle, containing powder in the flash pan, a percussion cap and shot or ball; but the term "loaded shotgun or loaded rifle" shall not include a shotgun or rifle loaded with a blank cartridge, which contains no projectile within such blank or within the bore or chamber of such shotgun or rifle.

-Whoever violates the provisions of this subsection shall be punished by a fine of not less than \$100 nor more than \$1,000.
+Whoever violates the provisions of this subsection shall be punished by a fine of Not less than \$50 nor more than \$100.